 Access to green space is also disproportionately in favor of well-off, white families.
 In the U.S., about 70% of low-income communities live in nature-deprived areas.
 An analysis by The Trust for Public Land revealed parks that primarily serve people of color are, on average, half the size and used by nearly five times the number of people compared to green spaces used by majority-white communities.
-Environmental racism also poses a threat to BIPOC groups—for instance, studies have shown that racial and ethnic minorities are exposed to significantly higher levels of air pollution compared to white communities.
+Environmental racism also poses a threat to BIPOC groups—for instance, studies have shown that historically underrepresented groups are exposed to significantly higher levels of air pollution compared to white communities.

 Put simply, Western, white culture has influenced much of today’s definition of recreation, which continues to be enjoyed most often by men and people with an above-average income.